 Best Hybrid Mattresses for Side Sleepers

-The Purple® Hybrid mattress contains Purple’s® unique Purple Grid™ technology, also known as their Smart Comfort Grid™.
+The Purple® Hybrid mattress contains Purple’s® unique Purple Grid™ technology, also known plainly as the Purple Grid™.
 Made of a hyper-elastic polymer, this grid conforms to each sleeper’s unique shape while maximizing breathability and reducing motion transfer.

-Purple’s® hybrid has a two-inch Smart Comfort Grid™ over a thin poly-foam layer and 7.5-inch individually-wrapped pocketed coils.
+Purple’s® hybrid has a two-inch Purple Grid™ over a thin poly-foam layer and 7.5-inch individually-wrapped pocketed coils.
 There’s a poly-foam edge around the grid to provide extra edge support.
 Purple® actually has three versions of the hybrid.
-The Purple® Premier has the same design as the Purple® Hybrid, including the pocketed coils, except that the Smart Comfort Grid™ comes in either a three or four-inch layer option.
+The Purple® Premier has the same design as the Purple® Hybrid, including the pocketed coils, except that the Purple Grid™ comes in either a three or four-inch layer option.
 In each model, the grid conforms to the sleepers’ shape, relieving pressure at the hips and shoulders while the coils provide responsive support.

 Purple® offers a 100-day sleep trial with a 21-day break-in period.
 During that time, you can exchange or return the mattress only once.
 They provide a 10-year limited warranty that covers defects and indentations over one inch.